When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What works best on Yelp

-• Use Cost-Per-Click Ads.
+- Use Cost-Per-Click Ads.
 These allow you to track your cost per acquisition more accurately.

-• Turn down the upsells.
+- Turn down the upsells.
 Yelp’s sales team will try to sell you everything under the sun, but you should only pay for services whose value is clear to you.

-HomeAdvisor: The Largest Website For Contractor Leads
+HomeAdvisor: The Largest Website For General Contractors

-Already a dominant force, Home Advisor acquired Angie’s List (now Angi) in 2017 to become the largest lead generation player in the home service industry.
+HomeAdvisor is a search engine that helps users find help for their home projects.
+Already a dominant force in the 2000s, Home Advisor acquired Angie’s List (now Angi) in 2017 to become the largest lead generation player in the industry.
 (Angi still functions separately, and has its own section below.)

 Important note: If you sign up for HomeAdvisor Pro you will be provided a 1-month free trial of mHelpDesk, a sister company.
 This free trial will automatically convert into a paid subscription after 1 month if you do not cancel it.
 Set yourself a reminder, or try to get them to cancel it immediately so that you don’t get charged for software you’re not using.